zeroincombenze/e-commerce/website_sale_require_legal/README.rst

 * Shopping terms and conditions are accepted only on user registration or address edition.
 So if those terms change after the user signed up, a notification should be made.
 An implicit acceptance could be printed in the payment screen to solve this.
-Maybe that could be a work to develop in another module.
+Maybe that could be a work to develope in another module.
-* If you enable both acceptance views as explained in the configuration section, first-time buyers will have to accept the legal terms between 2 and 3 times to buy.

 Bug Tracker
 ===========